MichaelFedora/tiny-host-common/README.md

   - so other users can list/view/edit your (non-public) files
   - could be namespaced (/shared/:id/..., where the db contains the perms for shared scope :id)
+- session descriptors; show who generated it (like app domain)

 ## License